Helen Callaghan: Family

 Helen had five sons.
-Casey Candaele is also a former professional baseball player who spent nine years with the Montreal Expos, Houston Astros and Cleveland Indians of Major League Baseball.
+Casey Candaele is a former professional baseball player who spent nine years with the Montreal Expos, Houston Astros and Cleveland Indians of Major League Baseball, and currently manages and coaches in the Toronto Blue Jays system, presently as manager of the Buffalo Bisons in the International League, their Triple-A affiliate.
 Another son, Kelly Candaele, is a politician, filmmaker, teacher, and writer.
 He produced a PBS documentary special on the AAGPBL.
 Penny Marshall was inspired to create the 1992 film A League of Their Own after watching the documentary.
 Another son, Kerry Candaele, directed the 2013 documentary Following the Ninth, about the global influence of Beethoven's final symphony, and co-authored the book Journeys With Beethoven.
 Another son, Rick Candaele, is the former football coach at University of California, Santa Barbara and Claremont McKenna College.

 Death and legacy

-Callaghan died of breast cancer in Santa Barbara, California, on December 8, 1992, aged 69.
+Callaghan died due to breast cancer in Santa Barbara, California, on December 8, 1992, aged 69.
 In June 1998, the Canadian Baseball Hall of Fame inducted, as a group, the 68 Canadian women who played in the AAGPBL.
-In 2021, the Canadian Baseball Hall of Fame inducted Callaghan individually; she was the first woman so honored.
+In 2021, the Canadian Baseball Hall of Fame inducted Callaghan individually; being the first woman so honored.